Skip to main content

 History of UFCW Local 99

-Your union’s history of progress and achievements for working people in Arizona is now well into its eighth decade.
+Your union’s history of progress and achievements for working people in the southwest is now well into its eighth decade.

-Starting from scratch in 1941 and as a result of several mergers, the local is now the largest and most influential union in the state.
+Starting from scratch in 1941 and as a result of several mergers, the local is now the largest and most influential union in the region.

 Supermarkets as a national phenomenon didn’t really take off until after the end of World War II in 1946.
 Before then, Americans bought their groceries, meat and other household consumer products mainly in family owned and operated stores.